Pinball Wizard Ornamental Onion

 Other Names: Flowering Onion

-Pinball Wizard Ornamental Onion features bold balls of lightly-scented fuchsia flowers at the ends of the stems from late spring to early summer.
+Pinball Wizard Ornamental Onion features bold balls of lightly-scented purple flowers at the ends of the stems from late spring to early summer.
 The flowers are excellent for cutting.
 Its fragrant sword-like leaves remain green in color throughout the season.
-The fruit is not ornamentally significant.

 Pinball Wizard Ornamental Onion is an open herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.